Aetopia/Stonecutter/README.md

 - Hook `__x_ABI_CWindows_CUI_CCore_CICoreWindow->put_PointerCursor` to intercept cursor changes.

-- Center the cursor whenever the cursor is set to `null`.
+- Whenever the cursor needs to be changed, check if the current cursor is `null`.

+- If `null` then center the cursor and proceed with calling the original `put_PointerCursor` method.

 ```c
 HRESULT put_PointerCursor(__x_ABI_CWindows_CUI_CCore_CICoreWindow *This, __x_ABI_CWindows_CUI_CCore_CICoreCursor *value)